-Disinfectant: MWRA treats the water supplied to metropolitan Boston area communities using disinfection facilities at Quabbin, Norumbega, Weston, Spot Pond and Fells Reservoirs.
-At Norumbega and Weston Reservoirs, chlorine is used to inactivate pathogens coming from source waters and, with the further addition of ammonia, chloramines are formed to establish a sufficient level of residual disinfectant to protect against any new contaminants that may enter the distribution system.
-In the communities served by Spot Pond and Fells Reservoirs, chlorine is added to protect against contamination that may have entered the water locally at these open surface reservoirs.
-The water fed downstream of these sources has a free chlorine residual.
-Some communities in the furthest parts of the MWRA delivery system also rechlorinate as added protection.
+Disinfectant: MWRA treats the water supplied using disinfection facilities at Quabbin, Wachusett, Norumbega and Weston Reservoirs.
+At Wachusett Reservoir, chlorine is added to provide primary disinfection necessary to inactivate pathogens that may be present in the source water.
+At Norumbega and Weston Reservoirs, chlorine also provides some additional primary disinfection.
+With the further addition of ammonia, chloramines are formed to establish a sufficient level of residual disinfectant to protect against any new contaminants that may enter the distribution system.

-Chemical: Inorganics and nitrates are measured at Quabbin and Wachusett Reservoirs.
+Chemical: Inorganics are measured at Quabbin and Wachusett Reservoirs.
 Analyses of disinfection byproducts such as trihalomethanes are performed at seven locations throughout the distribution system.
-Volatile organic compounds are measured at the distribution reservoirs: Norumbega, Weston and Spot Pond.
+Volatile organic compounds are measured at the distribution reservoirs: Norumbega and Weston.
 Synthetic organic compounds are measured at Wachusett Reservoir.
 MWRA generally meets applicable standards.

-Radionuclides: Radionuclides are measured at three distribution locations.
+Radionuclides: Radionuclides are measured at three

+distribution locations.
 MWRA generally meets applicable standards.